-James Gunn Has Been Rehired As The 'Guardians of the Galaxy Vol. 3' Director & Twitter Has Mixed Emotions
+James Gunn Was Rehired To Direct 'Guardians of the Galaxy Vol. 3' & Twitter Has Mixed Emotions

 As if the Marvel Cinematic Universe didn't have enough going on, James Gunn has been rehired to direct Guardians of the Galaxy Vol. 3, Deadline reported.
 Eight months after the writer-director of Guardians of the Galaxy Vol. 1 and Vol. 2 was fired from Guardians of the Galaxy Vol. 3, following resurfaced offensive tweets in July 2018, Gunn was invited back to the franchise, his reps confirmed to Bustle.
 (Bustle also reached out to Marvel and Disney for comment, but has not yet heard back.)